 For intra-band UL CA, total max TRP and max EIRP limitation are defined in section 6.2A.4 of TS 38.101-2, thus power sharing is needed when the maximum power limitation was reached.
 Therefore, it is not independent power control.

-For inter-band UL CA, RAN4 has discussed two kinds of UEs, one is called CBM (Common Beam Management), and the other is called IBM (Independent Beam Management).
+For inter-band UL CA:

+RAN4 has discussed two kinds of UEs to support inter-band CA, one is called CBM (Common Beam Management), and the other is called IBM (Independent Beam Management), and in Rel-17 RAN4 only defined requirements for IBM in inter-band UL CA. It is agreed that independent power control might be possible in some case for IBM but is not guaranteed UE behavior.
+RAN4 hasn’t discussed CBM for inter-band UL CA up to Rel-17.
-For the CBM UE, one potential implementation is that UE use shared Tx hardware between the two bands which makes the Tx power for MCG and SCG probably are not independent of each other.
-However, inter-band UL CA for CBM UE hasn’t been introduced up to Rel-17 in RAN4.

-For the IBM UE, typically separate Tx hardware are used for the two bands.
-There are different views in RAN4 about whether this kind of UE is independent power control.

 In addition, RAN4 do not plan to discuss p-NR-FR2 or p-UE-FR2 in Rel-17.